Hallo vrienden, Leo Hier.

 Now to finish the code we have to set the center to the original place:

-We will make sure that the trash bin center property is already drawn and correctly set in screen to get the value.
+We will make sure that the trash bin center property is already drawn and correctly set on the screen to get the value.

 And you should see in the logs something like this:

-Looking to the image above you can see that the X value from the converted system has 30 more points and the Y value has 50 more points.
-The X value is because scrollView.leadingAnchor.constraint(equalTo: view.leadingAnchor, constant: 30)
+Looking at the image above you can see that the X value from the converted system has 30 more points and the Y value has 50 more points.
+The X value is because of scrollView.leadingAnchor.constraint(equalTo: view.leadingAnchor, constant: 30)

 this line.
-As the scroll view start 30 points to the view's leading anchor, the X is 300 + 30.
-And the Y value is because you have top safe are margins that you have to take into account to position the new view.
+As the scroll view starts 30 points to the view’s leading anchor, the X is 300 + 30.
+And the Y value is because you have top safe margins that you have to take into account to position the new view.

 That's it!